DEVELOPING INNOVATIVE SOLUTIONS TO CONFLICT

 Kyle-Beth Hilfer approaches each matter with the overarching philosophy that clients do not want to end up in court.
-Having trained initially as a litigator, Kyle-Beth appreciates the emotional and financial toll that lawsuits can exact.
-She is particularly sensitive to clients’ risk tolerance levels, and she customizes her advice based on clients’ business goals.
+She appreciates the emotional and financial toll that lawsuits can exact.
 Kyle-Beth works proactively to anticipate problems before they arise and avoid litigation.

 As a Harvard Law student, Kyle-Beth distinguished herself in the competitive Williston Contract Competition and studied alternative dispute resolution.
 Throughout her years of practice, Kyle-Beth has been an active advocate for alternate dispute resolution.
 She excels at developing innovative solutions to conflict.
 She drafts fair contracts that produce business results and sustain relationships.